curl/curl/docs/ECH.md

 of the curl test harness.
 For now, we have a ``./tests/ech_test.sh`` script that attempts ECH with various test servers and with many combinations of the allowed command line options.
-While that is a useful test and has find issues, it is not comprehensive and we're not (as yet) sure what would be the right level of coverage.
+While that is a useful test and has find issues, it is not comprehensive and we are not (as yet) sure what would be the right level of coverage.
 When running that script you should not have a ``$HOME/.curlrc`` file that affects ECH or some of the negative tests could produce spurious failures.